OP-Engineering/op-sqlite/README.md

 - iOS, Android, macOS and web support
 - Vanilla sqlite
+- Turso is supported as a compilation target
 - Libsql is supported as a compilation target
 - SQLCipher is supported as a compilation target
 - FTS5 plugin